KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/03-cosmic-war-rebellion-in-heaven.md

 Its teaching: consciousness is the field of engagement.

-"Heaven" and "Hell" are not destinations but resonant states aligned through perception, will, and motion—from Deep Self / Mind to Embodied Self / Mind.
+"Heaven" and "Hell" are not destinations but resonant states aligned through perception, will, and motion—from L₃ (DS / DM: Archeus / Noeüs) to L₁ (ES / EM: Soma / Biosa).

 The war was not an event—it is the continuous process of Emanation and Return.